 The West Branch of the Ausable River's deep undercut banks and large amounts of pocket water provide ideal living conditions for trout, making it a popular fishing location for anglers.
-Living just minutes from here, and unsure how to dive into this new adventure, I decided to book a guided trip with Hungry Trout Fly Shop.
+Living just minutes from here, and unsure how to dive into this new adventure, I decided to book a guided session with one of the fly fishing guides in Wilmington.

 A phone call later and I had plans to hit the water with Sean Platt, a local guide at the Hungry Trout Fly Shop.
 After getting outfitted in my waders and getting a quick lesson on assembling the fly rod, Sean took me to a grassy section near the shop for a casting lesson.
 After learning the back-and-forth rhythm, the appropriate amount of line to let out, and how to position myself, we headed to a section of the West Branch reserved for Hungry Trout customers.